AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

 Layer 2 loops

-In Open Systems Interconnection (OSI) terminology, a service data unit (SDU) is a unit of data that has been passed down from an OSI layer or sublayer

-to a lower layer.
-This unit of data (SDU) has not yet been encapsulated into a protocol data unit (PDU) by the lower layer.
-That SDU is then

-encapsulated into the lower layer's PDU and the process continues until reaching the PHY, physical, or lowest layer of the OSI stack.

-At the receiving device the data is passed from the lowest to the highest layer as a series of SDUs while being successively stripped from each layer's

-header or footer until reaching the topmost layer, where the last of the data is consumed

 Fragmentation is a phenomenon in which storage space is used inefficiently, reducing capacity or performance and often both.

 Segmentation is the process of dividing the computer’s primary memory into segments or sections.